nicolechao/springboard-data-science/Capstone 2/Project Report/README.md

 Based on the above plot,

-1. mLSTM & TCM have best accuracies.
+1. mLSTM has the best accuracies.
 2. mLSTM performs better than LSTM.
 3. TCN performs better than CNN.

-In addition, in general accuracies of word-level modesl are better than accuracies of character-level models.
-The reason might be that the sentiments are actually formed by words instead of characters.
-So for character-level modeling, it would be better to predict next character, which acts like to predict the next words first, then to predict the sentiment.
+In addition, in general word-level accuracies are better than character-level.

+Not sure if for character-level, it would be better to predict next word first and then predict sentiment.
+Let's try it out.

 There is a paper actually applying this idea, [Learning to Generate Reviews and Discovering Sentiment](https://arxiv.org/pdf/1704.01444.pdf), which trains model to predict next character and use the hidden state of these models to predict sentiment.